batsandi/web-image-collector/README.md

 # web-image-collector
 A simple API service collecting images from a selected website.
 It includes a docker compose project with two containers for the FastAPI app and a standard PostgreSQL.
 The service uses Selenium to crawl websites.
+Logging with Grafana Loki.

 # Run Locally
 Requires docker and docker compose